Infusing hospitality into workplace experience management

 We’ve put a little mini fridge behind the front desk where we keep cold waters for visitors and candidates.

-I don’t know if my waiter’s coming back.
+I don’t know if my water’s coming back.

 FC: Yeah.
 So yeah, we’re doing like little things to make those little details that make the experience more comfortable.